 They pile up quickly and rarely get revisited.
 Recycle them guilt-free.

-Hack: Clip or scan only the recipes or décor ideas you truly want to keep.
+Only clip or scan the recipes or décor ideas you really want to keep.

 7. Beauty Products Past Their Prime